When you get right down to it business is mostly about successful collaboration.

 - Expand your sphere.
 Consider partners who might bring vertical, topical, or service expertise you don’t already have.
 Say you currently serve the restaurant market, but your product would also serve the hospitality, corporate, and financial services markets.
 Collaborate with partners who already have a customer base and expertise in those verticals.

 - Determine partner types.
 What kinds of partners do you need to scale your business?
 There are affiliate, referral, alliance, service, and technology partners; think about which type will help drive you towards your end goal and expand into new markets.

 - Get agreements, systems, and processes in place.
 You must have a solid agreement between you and your partner to dictate procedures should things unravel.
 Systems and cohesive processes for onboarding, training, reviews, etc. will also help ensure the program runs fluidly.

-Given we now have virtual access to the greatest talent available worldwide, for every service we need to make our clients successful, aggressively packaging this talent as part of your offering has become a major competitive advantage.
+Given we now have virtual access to the greatest talent available worldwide, for every service we need to make our clients successful, aggressively packaging this talent as part of your offering can become a major competitive advantage.

 For partners to achieve success, you have to get them—and keep them—engaged.
 And the best way to do that from the start is to empower them with the knowledge, tools, and resources in your sales and marketing arsenal.

 Keeping partners up to speed on your brand and the evolving details of your products or services is often the most challenging part of growing a partner channel, simply because you have to transfer knowledge to others who don’t work for you, near you, or sometimes even in a similar way as you.

 Access.
 Access to marketing content and sales resources.
 Access to people and processes.
 Access to culture and thought leadership.
 And sometimes even access to data and competitive insights that you otherwise keep confidential.